 By now you are saying WOW, was this written on April 1 as a joke?
 How can we improve on Hertz antennas that have been around for 120 years?
 Simply by aligning the E and H fields of the antenna to be in time phase, the Poynting Vector radiation occurs at the antenna, not at some far field distance.
 And how do we do this?
-Simply by adding the appropriate amount of phase shift.
-Actually, once the antenna has been brought to resonance, we need only add a phase delay to cause the current to lag the voltage 90 degrees.
+Simply by adding the appropriate amount of phase shift between the source and the antenna.
+Actually, once the antenna has been brought to resonance, we need only add a phase delay of 90 degrees.
 There are many ways to do this, but I have a favorite I will share with you.
 In fact, I use a simple network that provides both the appropriate delay and also provides the proper impedance matching.